juju/docs/src/en/credentials.md

 ```bash
 juju add-credential <cloud>
 ```
-Juju will then interactively ask for the information it needs.
+Juju will then ask for the information it needs.
 This may vary according to the cloud you are using, but will typically look something like
 this: